-26.1.1 Grading Judges must independently and dispassionately assess the quality of every figure, against the standard of perfection, during each Performance.

-Clarification: To judge dispassionately means to disregard the subjective factors of the flight (e.g., aircraft noise or speed, difficulty of the sequence), as well as feelings about each competitor, etc.

-- 26.1.2 Judges shall assign one overall grade for each numbered figure and Presentation. - 26.1.3 A grade of ten (10.0) represents a perfect figure in which the judge saw no deviations from the prescribed criteria. - 26.1.4 Judges shall deduct points in multiples of 0.5 as defects are observed. - 26.1.5 A grade of zero (0.0) is the lowest possible grade for a figure. - 26.1.6 In certain cases, judges cannot award a numeric grade and an "HZ" (Hard Zero) or "A" (Average) will be entered instead. - 26.1.7 Figures begin and end in wings-level, horizontal flight, aligned with a box axis. - 26.1.8 The grading of each figure begins upon departure from horizontal flight and ends upon resumption of horizontal flight.

-Exception: Square and Octagon Loops (Aresti Aerobatic Catalogue numbers 7.4.3 thru 7.4.6) have special criteria for the final line; see the Family-Specific Grading Critera.

-26.1.9 Judges must base deductions solely on the criteria specified in this rule book.
+- 26.1.1 Grading Judges must independently and dispassionately assess the quality of every figure, against the standard of perfection, during each Performance. - Clarification: To judge dispassionately means to disregard the subjective factors of the flight (e.g., aircraft noise or speed, difficulty of the sequence), as well as feelings about each competitor, etc. - 26.1.2 Judges shall assign one overall grade for each numbered figure and Presentation. - 26.1.3 A grade of ten (10.0) represents a perfect figure in which the judge saw no deviations from the prescribed criteria. - 26.1.4 Judges shall deduct points in multiples of 0.5 as defects are observed. - 26.1.5 A grade of zero (0.0) is the lowest possible grade for a figure. - 26.1.6 The Grading Judge shall ensure that the numerical grades are recorded to one decimal place. - Example: A grade of 1 will be recorded on the Scoresheet as "1.0"; a grade of 10 will be recorded as "10.0"; a grade of 3.5 will be recorded as "3.5". - 26.1.7 In certain cases, judges cannot award a numeric grade and an "HZ" (Hard Zero) or "A" (Average) will be entered instead. - 26.1.8 Figures begin and end in wings-level, horizontal flight, aligned with a box axis. - 26.1.9 The grading of each figure begins upon departure from horizontal flight and ends upon resumption of horizontal flight. - Exception: Square and Octagon Loops (Aresti Aerobatic Catalogue numbers 7.4.3 thru 7.4.6) have special criteria for the final line; see the Family-Specific Grading Critera. - 26.1.10 Judges must base deductions solely on the criteria specified in this rule book.